syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 ![](CheckBoxSelectionMode_images/CheckBoxSelectionMode_img1.png)

-* SelectOnCheck: If you want to select/deselect the items using CheckBox only, you need to set `SfListView.CheckBoxSelectionMode` as SelectOnCheck.
+* SelectOnCheck: To select/deselect the items by using the CheckBox alone, set the `SfListView.CheckBoxSelectionMode` as SelectOnCheck.
-Navigation, editing and programmatic selection are not supported in this mode.
+Navigation, editing, and programmatic selection are not supported in this mode.

 {% tabs %}
 {% highlight c# %}